How do we create security for ourselves?

 My guess is most days we don’t often think about our security.
 We simply feel secure.
 Like many car insurance commercials, if we do think about issues like death or destruction, we think to ourselves, “I’m covered.”

-A fact shared with us in Psalm 30, the Psalm we read this morning as we continue our series on the Psalms and the cycle of faith.
+A fact shared with us in Psalm 30, the Psalm we read this morning.

 How do we create security for ourselves?

 After all, insurance only goes so far.
 If one of the four of us in my family dies, life insurance will pay for costs and provide financial security, but it can’t resurrect my loved one.
 There’s still tremendous loss.
-If fire destroys our home, insurance will buy me a new TV and build the home back but it can’t replace Dana’s grandparents’ dining room set that we cherish as a family heirloom.
-If a tragedy hits me and I’m forced onto disability, insurance can replace my income but it can’t replace the sense of purpose and satisfaction I derive from my profession.
+If fire destroys the parsonage, renter’s insurance will buy me a new TV but can’t replace Dana’s grandparents’ dining room set that we cherish as a family heirloom.
+If a tragedy hits me and I’m forced onto disability, insurance can replace my income but can’t replace the sense of purpose and satisfaction I derive from my profession.

 There’s always the threat of the event that will undo all of our best planning.
 There’s always the fear of that thing that we can’t control happening.
-Our best security preparations, no matter how prosperous we are as individuals, can only go so far.
+Our best security preparations, no matter how prosperous we are as individuals or as a country, can only go so far.

 How can we create security for ourselves?

-I am a big fan of the Taize community in France.
+You may recall that I am a big fan of the Taize community in France.
 There’s a monastery there that inspires me in many ways.
-One particularly inspirational story is what they did when they lost security; when their founder was brutally murdered.
+But perhaps the most inspirational story for me is what they did when they lost security; when their founder was brutally murdered.

-Brother Roger was leading worship just as he always did three times a day.
-A woman walked into the chapel one day, down the center aisle, and stabbed him brutally in front of the congregation.
+You may recall the story: Brother Roger was leading worship just as he always did three times a day.
+A woman walked into the chapel, down the center aisle, and stabbed him brutally in front of the congregation.
 She then ran out and was quickly apprehended by the police.

-The monks’ response is what continues to inspire me.
+The monks response is what continues to inspire me.
 The monastery was founded on the principle of reconciliation.
-They desire to see all Christians from around the world reconciled together, into unity.
+They desire to see all Christians from around the world reconciled together, in unity.
 They believe in fostering love and harmony through forgiveness and the restoration of relationship.
 As such, they highly value being an open community that anyone can attend.

 When violence happened, those values come under direct threat.
 Could they remain open when their founder was murdered?

 Their answer was a resounding yes.
-In response to the murder, the monastery changed none of its security measures.
+In response to the murder, the monastery changed none of its security measures; in that, they continued to have no security measures.
 They then went and offered the murderer their forgiveness as she sat in her jail cell.
 The monks visited the parents of the murderer saying to them that they desired to grieve together, for they knew that her parents didn’t desire their child to grow up and commit such a heinous act.

 They acted out of their values for reconciliation and openness.
 They could do so because they have this fundamental Christian conviction: evil will happen until Christ comes in final victory.
 We can’t control that.
 We can’t stop that.
-But we can be faithful through it because we know, when evil strikes, God will redeem.
+But we can be faithful when evil occurs in our lives, when the chaos ensues, because we know that no matter what happens to us, God will redeem it.